![]() |

 A CONFLICT is a problem in the story, and a RESOLUTION is the solution to a problem.
 There are major and minor conflicts.
 Generally, major conflicts span the whole book or multiple chapters, whereas minor conflicts are resolved within one chapter or scene.
 However, the designation could also have to do with the significance of the events.

-make a chart of the major conflicts and their resolutions and/or the minor conflicts and their resolutions.
+Class Activity: make a chart of the major conflicts and their resolutions and/or the minor conflicts and their resolutions.

 Possible Responses: